recast4j/recast4j/README.md

 #### detour-extras
 - simple tool to import navmeshes created with [A* Pathfinding Project](https://arongranberg.com/astar/)
 #### detour-dynamic
-- robust support for dynamic nav meshes combining pre-built voxels with dynamic object which can be freely added and removed
+- robust support for dynamic nav meshes combining pre-built voxels with dynamic objects which can be freely added and removed

 ### Maven
 #### Releases